tomit4/notes/gentoo/updating.md

 Once this is done, go ahead and reboot.
 If all went well, you'll have a new kernel installed and ready to go!

+## Using your personal config

+Within this directory, you will find a `/usr/src` that holds specific kernel versions and your personal config that you can just copy and paste as you want.
+This config is highly customized to your particular desktop computer, so just keep that in mind should you change hardware in the future.

 ## Uninstalling Old/Unwanted Kernels

 Okay, so there is a package for this called `eclean`, but I'd prefer to take a